ltgoslo/ai_nlp_benchmark/README.md

 ## Instructions

+NB: run `accelerate config` if you did not use the `accelerate` library before and have just installed it.

 Simply run `ai_nlp_benchmark.sh`.
 It will automatically download the BERT model and the GLUE datasets.

 Then it will sequentially fine-tune the model on each dataset and save the resulting models and their evaluation results to corresponding sub-directories